 Steps for crate training a cat

-If your cat still doesn’t go into the crate with these steps, try spraying pheromones (such as Feliway) on the bedding inside the crate.
+- If your cat still doesn’t go into the crate with these steps, try spraying pheromones (such as Feliway) on the bedding inside the crate.
 You can also try using wet cat food or changing the treat for a stronger motivation.

 After the cat is spending time in the crate, start going to the crate and calling the cat to you.
-When the cat arrives, practice picking her up and putting her in the crate, with a treat waiting for her in the back of the crate.
-Place her inside and release her to eat it and walk out if she wants.
+When the cat arrives, practice picking them up and putting them in the crate, with a treat waiting in the back of the crate.
+Place them inside, and release them to eat the treat and walk out if they want.

 Taking a cat in a crate for a car ride

 You can take the crate training even further.
-The next steps can be getting your now-relaxed cat to adjust to being lifted and carried in the crate, and then to being carried to the car and back to your home.
-You can put the crate in the car, start the vehicle and let the engine run for a few minutes without the car moving, then bring the cat back into the house.
+The next steps can be getting your now-relaxed cat to adjust to being lifted and carried in the crate — and then to being carried to the car and back to your home.
+You can put the crate in the car, start the vehicle, and let the engine run for a few minutes without the car moving.
+Then, bring the cat back into the house.